Manor Park Redevelopment

 Big changes are coming to Manor Park!

 Manor Park Estates (MPE) is planning the redevelopment of their properties along Brittany Road and St-Laurent Boulevard.
-This project would see the existing red brick townhouses demolished and rebuilt as higher density units.
+This project would see the existing red brick townhouses gradually replaced by newer and higher density units.
 Whether you are a current tenant of these buildings or a resident of the surrounding community, the Manor Park Community Association (MPCA) would like to see that Manor Park Estates (MPE) include your housing needs and community improvement ideas in their plans.